mendix/docs/content/refguide/native-template.md

 ### 5.3 Configuring Firebase

-Firebase requires special treatment.
-When enabling the Firebase capabilities via the Native Mobile Toolkit config file, the toolkit will look in the **assets/firebase** folder for the appropriate configuration files.
+Using Firebase requires special considerations.
+When enabling the Firebase capabilities via the Native Mobile Toolkit **config** file, the toolkit will look in the **assets/firebase** folder for the appropriate configuration files.

 The files are looked up by name.
 The expected names per platform are the following: